uCautomation/plant-watering-system/README.md

 The user can interact with the system via the 16x2 LCD display and the user buttons.

+## Develpment

+Note this code is:

+- intentionally written in a heavily C-based C++ style as an experiment to see the minimal C++ constructs needed or found useful to implement it
+- written/updated is an on-and-off fashion, although consistent maintenance would be preferrable

 ## TODO

 - Reset/Forget module calibration (i.e. change plant)